 In women, psoriasis severity flares up often corresponding to hormonal changes, such as during menstruation or menopause or as a symptom of PMS as well as thyroid, adrenal or digestive imbalances.
 Psoriasis does, for most women improve during pregnancy, often as a result of temporary hormonal balance during that time.
 It is a good idea to work on balancing hormones, this can be done by supporting the adrenal glands which are major contributors to hormone production, as well as the digestive system as a way to clear out excess cholesterol (and make room for new cholesterol – it is the basic component of all hormones), as well as supporting a healthy thyroid (Young, M., et al., 2017).

 Psoriasis is much more than just a skin disease – it is the systemic inflammation of the whole body.
-The cause and treatment of psoriasis is complex, treatment of each individual will be different.
+The cause and treatment of psoriasis are complex, treatment of each individual will be different.
 It is important to look at root causes, history and nutritional intake (Lipski, E., 2012).
 When going forward with psoriasis treatment it is important to educate yourself, look into and adopt holistic treatments into your daily life to aid in reducing inflammation and other symptoms of psoriasis.
 It is important to understand that sometimes you may need to adopt aggressive treatments.
 For those who work with, or live with individuals with psoriasis remember empathy, not sympathy.
 Psoriasis is a very physical and emotional disease (Thomas, J., 2014).

 Anti-inflammatory Diet for Psoriasis

-In the 1980’s Professor Herman Mielants, along with his colleges from Ghent University performed colonoscopies on individuals suffering from various forms of psoriasis in order to see if there was a correlation between epidermal inflammation and digestive health.
+In the 1980’s professor Herman Mielants, along with his colleges from Ghent University performed colonoscopies on individuals suffering from various forms of psoriasis to see if there was a correlation between epidermal inflammation and digestive health.
 They uncovered extensive bowel inflammation – which for many patients was the beginning of Crohn’s disease.
 Today we know that individuals suffering from psoriasis are four times as likely to develop inflammatory bowel disease (Fett, R., 2017).

 What we eat has such an impact on how we feel and function.
-When we experience systemic inflammation, when our skin begins to change its structure, when we feel constantly fatigued, ill and mentally unwell, that is not how we should feel and we can change that.
+When we experience systemic inflammation when our skin begins to change its structure, when we feel constantly fatigued, ill and mentally unwell, that is not how we should feel and we can change that.
 Psoriasis will require changes to the diet and elimination of certain foods that can increase inflammation.
 The first thing to do is to remove inflammatory promoting foods from the diet to support the body in naturally reducing inflammation these include;

 - processed foods